confluentinc/event-streaming-patterns/docs/stream-processing/event-time-processing.md

 ```

-This also works when reading events from an existing Kafka topic into a `STREAM` or `TABLE` in ksqlDB, which makes it easy to integrate data from other applications that are not using ksqlDB themselves.
+Generally speaking, this functionality of custom timestamp assignment makes it easy to integrate data from other applications that are not using ksqlDB themselves.

 Additionally, Kafka has the notion of event-time vs. processing-time (wallclock) vs. ingestion time, similar to ksqlDB.
 Clients like Kafka Streams make it possible to select which variant of time you want to work with in your application.